Tosa Domain: Tosa-Nakamura Domain

 Tosa-Nakamura Domain (土佐中村藩, Tosa-Nakamura han) was created in 1601 for Yamauchi Yasutoyo, brother of Kazutoyo and father of the 2nd daimyo, Tadayoshi.
 It had a kokudaka of 20,000 koku.
 The domain was inherited by his son Masatomo, but went extinct in 1624.
 The domain was revived in 1658 for Yamauchi Tadayoshi's second son Tadanao, but as a 30,000 koku holding.
 It was abolished in 1689.

 Tosa-Shinden Domain

 Tosa-Shinden Domain (土佐新田藩, Tosa-Shinden han) was created in 1780 as a 13,000 koku holding for Yamauchi Toyotada, from a hatamoto branch of the clan descended from the former daimyō of Tosa-Nakamura Domain.
 It had kokudaka of 13,000 koku taken directly form the treasury of the parent domain, and thus did not have any physical estates.
-It was also not subject to sankin kōtai, as its daimyō alway resided at the domain's mansion in the Azabu area of Edo.
+It was also not subject to sankin kōtai, as its daimyō always resided at the domain's mansion in the Azabu area of Edo.
 The domain was abolished and reincorporated back into Tosa Domain in 1870.